shariq1989/cookbook/content/recipe/Singapore_Noodles.md

 #### ABOUT THE MEAL

+This is another dish we tried at a restaurant and decided we needed to make it at home.
+I am proud of this recipe because it is similar to the one from the restaurant.
+The only noticeable difference is that traditional Singapore noodles include fried pork slices.
+We didn't add them so that my in-laws could enjoy the meal with us.
+With the shrimp and rich, curry flavor, we didn't feel like we were missing out on anything.
+If your goal is to make a more traditional version of Singapore noodles, you will want to incorporate the fried pork.

+#### Where do Singapore noodles originate from?

 It's not entirely clear where Singapore noodles originate, but many sources say Hong Kong, despite its name.
 Regardless, what I love about this dish is that the flavors have been heavily influenced by so many different people groups: The Cantonese and British, as well as the Indo-Chinese flavors made popular by Singapore.

-This is another dish we tried at a restaurant for the first time and decided we needed to find a way to make it at home.
-While the traditional dish includes flavorful fried fried pork slices, we removed it from our recipe so my husband's parents could enjoy the dish with us.
-We did not miss it with all of that shrimp and curry flavor though.
-Feel free to add fried pork to yours if you want a version of this dish that is closer to the way it is made in other countries.